 The 1,000-acre park has wide-open spaces, playgrounds for the kids, waterfalls, and a herd of buffalo.
 Rent a bike to explore the entire property, you’ll be surprised by everything to offer.
 You’ll find the San Francisco Botanical Garden and the deYoung Museum here too.
-Depending what time of year you visit, you may even be able to catch a free concert in the park.
+Depending on what time of year you visit, you may even be able to catch a free concert in the park.

-- California Academy of Sciences
+California Academy of Sciences

-Also located within Golden Gate Park, the California Academy of Science has a planetarium, rainforest exhibit, aquarium, and earthquake room, simulating two of San Francisco’s hardest hitting earthquakes.
+Also located within Golden Gate Park, the California Academy of Science has a planetarium, rainforest exhibit, aquarium, and earthquake room, simulating two of San Francisco’s hardest-hitting earthquakes.
 Similar to the Exploratorium, Cal Academy also hosts an adults-only event on Thursday nights called Nightlife.
-The event is for adults ages 21 and over only, because they serve alcohol and allow you to roam through the exhibits with a refreshing drink in hand.
+The event is for adults ages 21 and over only because they serve alcohol and allow you to roam through the exhibits with a refreshing drink in hand.

-Pier 39 is a gathering spot for locals and tourists to eat, shop or play.
+Pier 39 is a gathering spot for locals and tourists to eat, shop, or play.
 It offers views of the bay and the sea lions sunbathing below.
 It’s also near the Aquarium of the Bay.
 A great location of tourist attractions, restaurants, and gorgeous views.
 You can smell the food cooking and the chocolate baking in the restaurants, which is all the advertising they need.
 A large carousel provides entertainment for the kids.
 Street performers and bike taxis keep the area hopping and moving.

-Just a ten minute stroll along the water from Pier 39, you’ll find Fisherman’s Wharf.
+Just a ten-minute stroll along the water from Pier 39, you’ll find Fisherman’s Wharf.
 Hang out and watch the fishing boats heading out to catch the day’s supply of seafood.
 Have a world-famous Irish Coffee at Buena Vista Cafe.
 Watch the cable cars carrying visitors to and from this bustling area.
 Many afternoons you’ll find local artisans set up along the sidewalk peddling their wares.

-- Palace of Fine Arts
+Palace of Fine Arts

-- San Francisco Zoo and Gardens
+San Francisco Zoo and Gardens

 Haight-Ashbury still has a hippie vibe reminiscent of the 1960s era.
 Grateful Dead memorabilia can easily be found.
 You can shop in cool clothing stores and grab a beer in one of the laid-back bars.
 Just the window-shopping in this district can be entertaining.

-Hop on a ferry across the bay to spend the day, hiking, picnicking and soaking up the sun on Angel Island.
+Hop on a ferry across the bay to spend the day, hiking, picnicking, and soaking up the sun on Angel Island.
 You’ll be blessed with a view of the San Francisco skyline, as long as the fog isn’t blocking your view.